Ramish93/AWS-Cloud-Practioner-Prep/README.md

 - configs are going to be code and they will deploy on same server, chef and puppet will manage that for you
 - works hybrid, you can work with it on cloud and in own datacenter.
 - its make of 3 subservices:

   1. AWS opsworks Chef Automate: configurations management your app that utilizes chefs automate.
   2. AWS opsworks for puppet enterprise: configurations management your app that utilizes puppets automate.
   3. AWS opsworks stacks: it allows you to manage your app in layers and you can manage them with chef recepies .

+- Amazon Connect:
+  provides a seamless omnichannel experience for agents and managers for voice, chat, and task management to ensure customers are routed with their conversation's full context or work across applications when switching channels.
+- An Amazon WorkSpace:
+  is a cloud-based virtual desktop that can act as a replacement for a traditional desktop.
+A WorkSpace is available as a bundle of operating system, compute resources, storage space, and software applications that allow a user to perform day-to-day tasks just like using a traditional desktop.

 # Inroduction to Security and Architecture on AWS:(3rd blog)